EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/jupyter_notebook_basics.rst

     #Create a Conda environment from an existing environment
     conda create --name <your-env-name> --clone <name-of-existing-environment>

+    # Create a Conda environment in a specific location
+    conda create -p /path/to/directory

     #Create a clean Conda environment
     conda create --name <your-env-name> python --no-default-package